-The Flint Hills International Children’s Festival is exactly that: a celebration for kids about different cultures/countries.
+The Flint Hills International Children’s Festival had a name change in 2018.
+It is now the Flint Hills Family Festival.
+It is still a celebration for kids (and their families) about different cultures/countries.
 On one hand, you have the traditional face painting and balloon artists.
 Then, you turn around and your eyes see a Tibetan dancer or a Ugandan flute.
+Flint Hills tells us we can expect “outdoor dance parties; giant, inflatable light-up sculptures; and interactive art-making for the whole family!”

-Flint International Children’s Festival Family Weekend is full of FREE Outdoor Fun And Low Cost Indoor Performances.
+Flint Hills Family Festival Family Weekend is full of FREE Outdoor Fun And Low Cost Indoor Performances.

 It’s the perfect outing for a large family.
-This year, Family Weekend is June 3-4, 2017, and the The Clear Channel Outdoor ARTwalk runs May 6-June 4, 2017.
+This year, Family Weekend is June 1-2, 2018, and the Free Outdoor Art Spectacle runs through the whole festival (May 29 through June 2).

-Each year at the Flint Hills Children’s Festival, families are offered the free outdoor festival and indoor performances for a small fee.
-In 2017, The Ordway has implemented a new system. *This year, advance tickets to the indoor shows will $8 each, but rush tickets on the day of the program will be “pay what you can” on a first come, first served basis.
+Each year at the Flint Hills Family Festival, families are offered the free outdoor festival and indoor performances for a small fee.
+In 2018, The Ordway indoor shows will again be $8 each, but some afternoon performances will offer rush tickets on the day of the program at a “pay what you can” rate.
+These tickets are first come, first served and expected to sell out.
 Advance tickets can be purchased online through the Ordway website, by phone at 651-224-4222, or at the Ordway ticket office.
 This year’s indoor artists will be:

-Make Flint Hills International Children’s Festival a Smashing Success for your Family
+Make Flint Hills Family Festival a Smashing Success for your Family

 - Bring a backpack with water and healthy, hearty snacks.
 More than likely there will be food to purchase via food trucks, but you will have to wait in line.
 There is so much to do, you won’t want to take the time to stand in line.
 We packed a lunch of fruits and veggies.
 It was a great way to make sure we all had some vitamins and nutrients for the amount of walking we would do.